sen0rxol0/buaty/README.md

 # buaty
-One page website proof of concept template
+Just a proof of concept landing page